BNTechie/Statistical-tests/README.md

-# PARMANOVA
-Permutational Multivariate Analysis of Variance (PERMANOVA) in R with Example code
+# PARMANOVA: Permutational Multivariate Analysis of Variance (PERMANOVA) in R with Example code